TheGhostRoot/TheGhostRoot/README.md

 <h1 align="center">Hi 👋, Welcome to my GitHub</h1>
 <h3 align="center">I have many names like: TheGoldenMine, TheGhostRoot, Rooty.</h3>
+<h3 align="center">I am a backend developer and the only frontend I can do good is Flutter</h3>

 <details close align="center">
 <summary>